mansourka06/devops-project10/readme.md

 - ### Kubernetes
 Kubernetes serves as our container management tool, providing orchestration and automation for deploying, scaling, and managing containerized applications.

+- ### Argo CD
+Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes which automate and manage application deployments and lifecycle.

 ## Completion steps
 - **Step 1**: → Setup Vagrantfile to deploy and configure a simple Infrastructure(servers).

-- **Step 1**: → Create Ansible roles to automate the provisioning of our infrastructure: installation and configuration of Jenkins, Docker, minikube and ArgoCD.
+- **Step 2**: → Create Ansible roles to automate the provisioning of our infrastructure: installation and configuration of Jenkins, Docker, minikube and ArgoCD.

 - **Step 3**: → Setup Sonarqube and jenkins